healygi/PP4/README.md

 ## Manual Testing:

  - I chose to manually test my project as my app is small and not so complicated.
-If my project was bigger and if I decide to continue with developing this app further I consider automated testing as manual testing for a larger project has a high error rate and probably would not suffice by itself.
+If my project was bigger and if I decide to continue with developing this app further I would consider automated testing as manual testing for a larger project has a high error rate and probably would not suffice by itself.
 For this project I believe manual testing was all that was needed.

  - I began my manual testing by checking that my project works according to user stories, this is known as BDD - Behaviour Driven Development where the result is based on an expected outcome.
 This type of testing bulids from user stories where I would sit in front of my app and test it to see if it behaves as expected.
 Similar to user story template - AS - I WANT - SO THAT - I created a number of atomic tests by using the template - GIVEN - WHEN - THEN.
 This template describes the outcome in a testable way.
-My tests were written as follows:
+My tests were written for both the user and admin.
+They read as follows:

         - AS A *User* I WANT *To be able to click the logout button* SO THAT *I can log out of my account*
         - GIVEN *That a user is logged in* WHEN *The logout button is clicked* THEN *The user will be logged out and returned to the login screen*